vapor-ware/synse-docs/docs/sdk/user/advanced.md

 *Post-run actions* are functions which the plugin will execute after it is shut down gracefully.
 A plugin gracefully terminates when it catches a SIGTERM or SIGINT signal.
 These actions can be used for plugin-wide shut down or cleanup.
-There is no limit to what a post-run action can do, but some examples include cleaning up the filesystem or gracefully terminating a connection.
+There is no limit to what a post-run action can do;
+some examples include cleaning up the filesystem or gracefully terminating a connection.

 Actions must be specified via the SDK's `PluginAction` type, which requires a name and the function to run.
 The names for actions are used for identifying the action.
 While